Namchee/convetional-pr/README.md

   </tr>
 </table>

-This validator checks if the pull request is linked one or more issues.
+This validator checks if the pull request is linked one or more issues in the same or different repository.

 ### Pull request does not introduce too many changes